VIDEO: Former mayoral chief of staff hits man with chair outside of political event in 2024

 The lawsuit, which was filed June 18, says Walter "Geno" McLaughlin was at Sky Lounge on June 24, 2024, for a city-parish political event at the bar.

-It says that McLaughlin was having a conversation with Mayor Broome's Chief of Staff Courtney Scott about official City-Parish business when the two were outside the establishment.
+It says that McLaughlin was having a conversation with Mayor Broome's Chief of Staff Courtney Scott about official City-Parish business when the two were outside the establishment

 A video provided by McLaughlin's attorney Ryan Thompson showed the moment when Scott and McLaughlin were arguing.
 Video shows Scott picking up a chair and swinging it, hitting McLaughlin in the head.